 If you decide to dress a snowman in a vest, apply the vest before you insert his stick arms.
 Once the arms are on, you can fasten the vest to the arms so that it won't blow away.
 If the vest is old (and you don't care if it becomes damaged), make holes in the fabric, insert copper wiring through those holes, and wrap the wiring around the snowman's branch arms.

-If you do not smoke a pipe (or blow bubbles out of a pipe), you may wonder how you are going to furnish your figure with a pipe -- truly a classic look that's not to be missed! -- without buying one especially for the occasion.
-I'm all about cheap landscaping, so I don't want you to spend any money on this project if you don't have to.
-That's why I show you how to make your own snowman pipe in this article.
+If you do not have a pipe at home, you may wonder how you are going to furnish your figure with a pipe — truly a classic look that's not to be missed! — without buying one especially for the occasion.

 To remove the label from the pill bottle, soak the bottle in water before starting.
 This will loosen the label up and enable you to scrape it off easily.

 2. Join Stem and Bowl to Make Your Snowman Pipe